The million-dollar question that I get asked all the time is: can I subdivide my property?

 Soon enough you should be able to determine the likelihood of successfully subdividing your property.

 What I’ve detailed in this article really only scratches the surface.
+You’ll need to consider cost and a whole host of other variables.

 Even us here at Little Fish.
 As much time as we spend looking at sites, trawling through this kind of information we still turn to our trusted planners for advice.